apollographql/specs-core/core.spec.md

 ###! as: String

 Change the [names](#sec-Prefixing) of directives and schema elements from this specification.
-The specified string MUST be a valid GraphQL identifier and MUST NOT contain the namespace separator (two underscores, {"__"}).
+The specified string MUST be a valid GraphQL identifier and MUST NOT contain the namespace separator (two underscores, {"__"}) or end with an underscore.

 When [`as:`](#@core/as) is provided, processors MUST replace the default name prefix on the names of all [prefixed schema elements](#sec-Elements-which-must-be-prefixed) with the specified name.